-In 2016, FEMA created a new Flood Insurance Rate Map (FIRM) for the Kenai Peninsula Borough, which included updated flood modeling for portions of the coastline along Homer, Kenai, Seward, and the unincorporated areas of Kenai Peninsula Borough.
+In 2016, FEMA created a new FIRM for the Kenai Peninsula Borough, which included updated flood modeling for portions of the coastline along the Cities of Homer, Kenai, Seward, and the unincorporated areas of Kenai Peninsula Borough.
 New flood modeling was performed for the unincorporated areas (riverine) and the City of Homer (stillwater).
-Areas subject to inundation by the 1-percent-annual-chance flood, or Special Flood Hazard Areas (SFHAs), based on existing modeling were mapped for the Cities of Kenai and Seward.
-No modeled SFHAs have been identified in the Cities of Kachemak, Seldovia, and Soldotna, but future determinations of SFHAs could be necessitated by changed conditions affecting these communities (i.e., annexation of new lands) or the availability of new scientific or technical flood hazard data.
+Areas subject to inundation by the 1-percent-annual-chance flood, or SFHAs, based on existing modeling were mapped for the Cities of Kenai and Seward.
+No modeled SFHAs have been identified in the Cities of Kachemak, Seldovia, and Soldotna, but future determination of SFHAs could be necessitated by changed conditions affecting these communities (i.e., annexation of new lands) or the availability of new scientific or technical flood hazard data.